ViolaSoderlund/Watson-Assistant-Messenger-demo/README.md

         - version - the day you created your service's credentials formatted as YYYY-MM-DD.
 Find it on your service's dashbord under service credentials.
         - assistantId - the identifier for the assistant in question you are communicating with.
 Find it on your assistant's page under view API details.

-5) Test your application's functionality by submitting `npm test`
+5) Test your application's functionality by running `npm test`

 6) Chat with your page on Facebook Messager.